mmilk23/image_unmirrorer/README.md

 ## API Endpoints
 - **POST /mirror**: Receives an image and returns its horizontally mirrored version.
+- **POST /grayscale**: Receives an image and returns a grayscale version of the image.
 - **GET /openapi.json**: Provides the OpenAPI specification for the API.